 MARK JOHNSON, Vice Chairperson

-Mark has served on the Board for over five years.
+Mark has served on the Board for over six years.
 He is an active volunteer in the SOMACC community assisting in special events.
-Mark is a former parent of the Yerba Buena Gardens Child Development Center.
+Mark is a former parent at the Yerba Buena Gardens Child Development Center.

 DAVID MCKENZIE, Secretary